sh1n3sec/WiCrackFi/README.md

 Python Script to help/automate the WiFi hacking exercises.

-No installs needed, the ones needed can be installed inside the script.
+No installs needed, the ones needed can be installed inside the tool.